adisarid/ORSIS-ClickSoftware2017/README.md

 COS(Origin_Lat * 3.14159265358979 / 180.0) * COS(Destination_Lat * 3.14159265358979 / 180.0) *
 COS((Destination_Long - Origin_Long) * 3.14159265358979 / 180.0)) * 6371
 ```
 * Assume that all resources drive at an average speed of 50 km/h.
+When you compute the travel time, you should round the travel time to the maximum between 1 and the closest minute.

 ### Objective function